Mission & Goals of the William A. Higinbotham Game Studies Collection

 - graduate students, faculty and researchers engaging with the technological and cultural history of gaming systems and their material culture;

 - the WHGSC will also collaborate nationally with other cultural institutions that collect, preserve, conserve, archive and exhibit videogame artifacts.
 While this collaboration will included the University archives/collections mentioned previously, the WHGSC has also established ties with the Museum of the Moving Image in Astoria, New York, the International Center for the History of Electronic Games at the Strong National Museum of Play in Rochester New York, and the prestigious Lemelson Center at the Smithsonian National Museum of American History, home to the Ralph Baer archive.

-In conclusion, the WHGSC will offer excellent digital and material research opportunities to a diverse range of interested parties: for undergraduates, the WHGSC may be the first opportunity they encounter to seriously engage popular culture; for graduate students, faculty and researchers, the Collection is a trove of rare and under-examined material artifacts; and for the larger local and national community, the WHGSC is a subtle link between collective interests in video games, technology, material culture, and popular culture.
-It is our hope that with furthered funding we will be able to properly care for the holdings and expand the significance of the William A. Higinbotham Game Studies Collection.
+In conclusion, the WHGSC will offer excellent digital and material research opportunities to a diverse range of interested parties: for undergraduates, the WHGSC may be the first opportunity they encounter to seriously engage popular culture; for graduate students, faculty and researchers, the Collection is a trove of rare and under-examined print materials; and for the larger local and national community, the WHGSC is a subtle link between collective interests in video games, technology, material culture, and popular culture.

 William A. Higinbotham